Embassy of the Philippines, Kuala Lumpur: History

 The establishment of a Philippine diplomatic presence in the then-Federation of Malaya was first called for in the second State of the Nation Address of President Carlos P. Garcia, which led to the opening of a legation later that year shortly after the country attained independence.
 The legation was later upgraded to a full embassy in 1961, with Yusup Abubakar, deployed at the time to the Philippine Embassy in Cairo, and who a decade earlier was appointed as consul to Singapore, Malaya and North Borneo by President Elpidio Quirino, becoming the first resident Philippine ambassador.

 The embassy was ordered to close twice in the 1960s, both times because of the North Borneo dispute.
 In 1963, the Philippine government closed the embassy and recalled all its diplomats shortly after the formation of the Federation of Malaysia, aiming to force the Malaysian government to settle the dispute.
-Five years later, President Ferdinand Marcos ordered the Embassy to close again after Senator Benigno Aquino Jr. exposed the Jabidah massacre, leading to Malaysia breaking off all diplomatic relations with the Philippines.
+Five years later, President Ferdinand Marcos ordered the Embassy to close again after Senator Ninoy Aquino exposed the Jabidah massacre, leading to Malaysia breaking off all diplomatic relations with the Philippines.
 The dispute has led to occasional demonstrations outside the embassy, most recently after the 2013 Lahad Datu standoff.